OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 Database credentials should never be stored in the application source code, especially if they are unencrypted.
 Instead, they should be stored in a configuration file that:

-- is outside of the webroot.
+- Is outside of the webroot.
-- has appropriate permissions so that it can only be read by the required user(s).
+- Has appropriate permissions so that it can only be read by the required user(s).
-- is not checked into source code repositories.
+- Is not checked into source code repositories.

 Where possible, these credentials should also be encrypted or otherwise protected using built in functionality, such as the `web.config` encryption available in [ASP.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/connection-strings-and-configuration-files#encrypting-configuration-file-sections-using-protected-configuration).